 Four distinct activities will provide students with the opportunity of earning up to 6.5 extra points on their final course grade.
-There will be zero tolerance for tardiness in extra credit submissions.
-Late extra credit submissions = 0 points.
+There will be zero tolerance for late, incomplete, or incorrectly formatted extra credit submissions.
+Late extra credit submissions = 0 points